January 2009: Diffuse, large swelling right palate

 Necrotizing sialometaplasia is a spontaneous, self-healing, rapidly growing benign inflammatory lesion primarily affecting the minor salivary gland tissue (1).
 It usually heals within three months of occurrence.
 Clinically, however, it is an aggressive looking lesion.
 It is of unknown etiology, but transient local ischemia is suggested as a possible etiology (1-3).
 The latter is seen with recent dental injections to the area; the vasoconstrictor effect of dental injections is believed to induce local ischemia.
 The local infarction hypothesis is supported by the histology of necrotic acini with intact cell membrane which is seen in coagulative necrosis.
 It is more common in the fourth and fifth decade of life, and occurs more often in males (2:1 male: female ratio).
 The palate in general, and the junction of hard and soft palate in particular, are the most common locations of occurrence, accounting for about 75% of cases.
 The condition presents as single, bilateral (3) or multiple ulcers.
 The ulcers are deep and necrotic with a flat edge.
 They can reach more than three centimeters in size.
 The clinical symptoms, when present, include mild pain or parasthesia.
 The clinical presentation can be mistaken for a malignant neoplasm such as adenoid cystic carcinoma or surface squamous cell carcinoma.
 No treatment is recommended, but a biopsy is recommended to establish the baseline diagnosis.
 Most lesions heal within ten weeks after biopsy (1-3).

 Sorry! you are incorrect

-Given the location and the age of the patient, Lymphangioma should be on the differential diagnosis.
-However, the histology is not supportive of Lymphangioma.
+Given the grayish color and fluctuant nature of the early presentation, mucous-producing neoplasms should be included on the differential diagnosis.
+The histology, however, is not supportive of this diagnosis.